centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 -   Host categories: DB2-Servers, MySQL-Servers, Oracle-Servers,
     SQL-Servers, etc.

-Here is an exemple of statistics that you can obtain using those groups and categories:
+Here is an example of statistics that you can obtain using those groups and categories:

 ![image](../assets/reporting/installation/pie_charts.png)